-IMPLEMENT INFRASTRUCTURE IMPROVEMENTS TOWARD I-74/ SR 32 INTERCHANGE
+IMPLEMENT INFRASTRUCTURE IMPROVEMENTS TOWARD SR 32/I-74 INTERCHANGE

-Basic infrastructure investment is critical if a community is able to capitalize on economic development areas.
+Basic infrastructure investment is critical if a community is to be able to capitalize on economic development areas.
 Time has become a critical factor in site selection processes.
 Many companies will no longer wait for months for a community to prepare a site for development.
 They seek sites that are truly shovel ready, with master infrastructure already in place.
 If your community does not have it, they will move down the road the next viable alternative that does.
 Pre-planned and pre-developed infrastructure enhances significantly the marketability of a site.

 In most cases, careful investment in infrastructure will serve as the catalyst for securing private capital investment.
 If done right, the return on the community's investment can be significant.
 Communities must analyze what is necessary to deliver on their vision, assess the costs associated with those needs, prioritize the needed improvements, secure the resources necessary to construct the needed facilities, and strategically move forward with implementation of the plan.
 If this is accomplished, it greatly enhances the opportunities for successful job growth, expansion of the tax base, and vertical construction within the community.
+The current sewer expansion plan along Nucor Road is essential to helping promote future economic development opportunities for the county.
+It is also critical that a plan for the extension of water into the area be included to truly activate economic development opportunities.